-Caterpillar Inc. (CAT), the largest maker of construction and mining equipment, raised its full-year profit forecast as increasing demand from North American builders and overseas miners bucks an economic slowdown.
+Caterpillar Inc. (CAT:US), the largest maker of construction and mining equipment, raised its full-year profit forecast as increasing demand from North American builders and overseas miners bucks an economic slowdown.

 Earnings will be about $9.60 a share in 2012, up from a previous forecast of $9.50, the Peoria, Illinois-based company said today in a statement.
 That tops the $9.54 average of 21 analysts’ estimates compiled by Bloomberg.
 Caterpillar also narrowed its projected range for sales to $68 billion to $70 billion, from $68 billion to $72 billion forecast in April, citing “weaker economic conditions” and the stronger dollar.